 Final Thoughts

-While it's exciting that AA is bringing complimentary Wi-Fi to most of its fleet in 2026, the move felt all but inevitable.
+While it's exciting that AA is bringing complimentary Wi-Fi to most of its fleet this year, the move felt all but inevitable.
 Other U.S. airlines like Delta, United, and even Hawaiian Airlines embarked on similar projects a while ago.
 Why now felt like the right time for AA is anyone's guess.
 But we're glad it's happening.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.